MIT-Emerging-Talent/ET6-CDSP-group-18-repo/collaboration/retrospectives/0_cross_cultural_collaboration.md

 space for each other, stay patient, and keep the project environment positive despite the slow pace.

+### Abdulrahman

+> I joined the team late and tried to catch up on what I have missed.
+It was a bit overwhelming at first, but after checking out the repository and seeing some familiar things from the foundation track, I was able to get the hang of it.
+Also, the others were helpful - especially Ava and Muhammet - and made it easier for me to participate with some recap on what has been done and I was able to follow along quickly.
+What I’d like to do better next time is align more quickly with the team’s progress and help suggest simple workflows that can make things easier for everyone.
+I’m excited to contribute more consistently and support the team's momentum moving forward.

 ---

 *We’re still figuring it out, but this milestone helped us grow as a team  in